-...highest honors from my college class.
+...high school class and with highest honors from my college class.
 I majored in Arts Administration and minored in Spanish.
 For the past 5 years, I have taught piano lessons, and love seeing students succeed and improve.
 I specialize in tutoring Spanish, piano, math, and English.
 Fifteen years ago, I took my first piano lesson, and have been playing ever since.
-As part of my college entrance exam, I performed 2 classical piano pieces and passed the exam.
-I have...
+As part of my college entrance exam, I performed 2 classical piano pieces and passed...

 Read more